voidalzk/attachmentsDownloader/README.md

 # attachmentsDownloader
-Chrome extension to download email attachments automatically
+Chrome extension to download email attachments of an spesific sender of your choice automatically